 The Sun in Leo is a nice touch; it indicates that this relationship jump-started his manhood and it will be fired up for some time.
 Good.
 But the change of receptions due to the change of signs is what tells us of the future.
 When the Sun leaves Cancer it falls out of love with Jupiter and the Moon.
 He loses interest in her.
 He will be in no dignity whatsoever of any of her significators.
 He will be focussed on himself.

 Likewise there’s no feeling in her for him that will endure.
 Once the Moon changes signs she will also be in no dignity of any of his significators.
 And that is happening in a fixed sign.
 Does that look like the recipe for the long term relationship that she was look for?
 Not at all.
 This is all about exalting the Sun, having some fun while it happens and that’s all folks.
 Notice that Jupiter is in house 5 of fun and the Moon will soon come in too.

 THE ANSWER AND THE OUTCOME

 So, no, there’s no future in the long run.
-And so it proved; the outcome was as predicted: it lasted about four months.
+And so it proved; the outcome was as predicted: it lasted about four months and she split up.
 Also very accurate was the chart’s display of the psychological traits and states of both partners.
 I know both of them personally.